 Sometimes you can only find a little box with information without shortcuts.
 This means that there is no shortcut for it.
 Therefore, you should create a new shortcut.
 Keep reading to understand how to do this.

 But what should you do if this other shortcut does not work either?
 The only choice you have left is to change the shortcut.
 Please read the last section for more explanation about it.

 The default keyboard shortcut for inserting a subscript in Word is the CTRL button and the equal sign.
 The English (US) keyboard is shown in the below picture.

-The default keyboard shortcut for superscript is almost the same.
+The default keyboard shortcut for a superscript is almost the same.
 You have to press the CTRL button, the SHIFT button, and the plus sign.
-It means that you should use the same equal sign button, but it will be the plus sign when you press SHIFT.
+It means you should use the same equal sign button, but it will be the plus sign when you press SHIFT.
 Therefore you should not use the plus sign on the numeric keypad.

 Create a new keyboard shortcut for subscript or superscript